Santos Trailhead & Campground

-Explore some of the best mountain biking throughout Florida, the southeastern U.S. and even internationally.
+Explore some of the best mountain biking in Florida and even internationally.

-Santos includes 80+ miles of single-track diverse bike trails for beginners as well as expert-level trails that will challenge even the most elite riders.
+Santos includes 80-plus miles of single-track diverse bike trails for beginners as well as expert-level trails that will challenge even the most elite riders.

 Annually, in the first weekend in March, OMBA hosts the Santos Fat Tire Festival at the trailhead and campground.
 It draws all of the top MTB manufacturers for the vendor village, demo rides and over 400 registered participants who enjoy organized trail rides and related events.
 It sells out every year quickly, so make sure to sign up as soon as it is announced.

-The trailhead and campground are located just west off of US 441 on SE 80th St. between Ocala and Belleview, across from the Marion County Sheriff’s Santos Station.
+The trailhead and campground are located just west off U.S. 441 on Southeast 80th Street between Ocala and Belleview, across from the Marion County Sheriff’s Santos Station.

-Also available at the Santos Trailhead is access to the Cross Florida Greenway’s extensive equestrian trail network, with 60+ miles of horse trails, including varying levels of difficulty and wagon/carriage opportunities.
+Also available at the Santos Trailhead is access to the Cross Florida Greenway’s extensive equestrian trail network, with 60-plus miles of horse trails, including varying levels of difficulty and wagon/carriage opportunities.

-The segment from Santos west to Dunnellon goes through and along several of the Historic Sea-level Cross Florida Ship Canal project diggings with 40+ foot berms running from .25 to two miles long.
+The segment from Santos west to Dunnellon goes through and along several of the historic sea-level Cross Florida Ship Canal project diggings with 40-plus-foot berms running from 0.25 to 2 miles long.

-Adjacent to the Santos Trailhead and its diverse trail offerings is the Santos Campground, available year round for overnight trips.
+Adjacent to the Santos Trailhead and its diverse trail offerings is the Santos Campground, available year-round for overnight trips.
 The campground features 23 sites equipped with water and electric hookups and an onsite dump station.
-Reservations can be made up to 11 months in advance via Reserve America online or by call center.
+For reservations, visit the Florida State Parks reservations website or call 800-326-3521 or TDD 888-433-0287.